 Over the past several years, we have found issues with comfort, rashes (check out our best diaper rash creams), leakage, odors, fit, "blow-outs," and asthetics.
-We pooled all of this information and created a best diapers of 2020 list.
-Here are the top 5 best infant diapers and toddler diapers we found, followed by our in-depth reviews.
+We pooled all of this information and created our list - note that we begin by reviewing diapers for newborns and infants, and then continue to a section dedicated to toddler diapers.
+Here are the top 5 diapers we found, followed by our in-depth reviews.

 |Model and Link to Amazon||Our Rating|

 |#1.
 Pampers Swaddlers|

 |#2.
 Mama Bear Diapers|

 Because many moms reported switching diapers as their babies became toddlers, we have two lists below: Best Infant Diapers, and Best Toddler Diapers.
 Some of the diapers come from big names like Pampers and Huggies, but others come from smaller companies that are doing a fantastic job outdoing some of the bigger names.
 Looking for cloth diapers instead?
 Check out our list of the best cloth diapers.
 Need a bag to help you carry them around, along with all the other essentials?
 Check out our best diaper bags list.